activeviam/atoti-spring-boot-template/otel/doc/STACK.md

 We assume that you know how to use Docker and that Docker is installed on your machine, see [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/).<br>
 Run `docker compose up -d` from the folder `otel/otel-stack`.
-This will start the whole environment in the schema above.
+This will start the whole environment defined in the schema above.

 ### Configuration